 Possibly the most extensive technical change is in the area of software - or the "Application Program".

-In the management related requirements, the main update is the emphasis on formally requiring a competence management system to be in place for the management of safety systems.There is also a new emphasis on conducting functional safety assessment (FSA) during normal operation.
+In the management-related requirements, the main update formally requires a competence management system to be in place for the management of safety systems.There is also a new emphasis on conducting functional safety assessment (FSA) during regular operation.

 Operationally, an SIS now requires both a specific operations procedure and maintenance plan.
 Users must also collect demand and failure data for reliability calculations.

 So, what do these changes mean to users of the standard?